 The railway map of Argentina is very different from that of Chile.
 The former is formed of a network of lines based primarily on Buenos Aires, but also with centres based on Rosario and Bahía Blanca.
 The concept of a branch terminus is very rare; there are very few substantial bridges.
 In Chile, on the other hand, there is a single spine line heading south from Santiago with many dead-end branch lines of various gauges.
 The main line crosses many rivers by means of substantial bridges.

 The concept of a standard rolling train was introduced into Chile from 1877, and remained unaltered until 1903.
-It was for a double headed train of 0-8-0s back to back, with six-wheeled tenders, and a maximum axle load of 7.0 tonnes; this was changed in 1903 to a doubled headed train with 2-8-0s in charge and a small increase in the distributed train load.
+It was for a double headed train of 0-8-0s, with four-wheeled tenders, and a maximum axle load of 7.0 tonnes; this was changed in 1903 to a doubled headed train with 2-8-0s in charge and a small increase in the distributed train load.

 In 1907, a standard train to be used in the design of bridges was established by Decree.
 This involved a doubled-headed train with 2-10-0s, a maximum axle load of 16.0 tonnes and a train of 48 tonne wagons of 9.80 m length.
 In 1918, the loads were increased by 25%.